Action & Adventure

 For a more in-depth understanding about drift ice flows, visit museums in Monbetsu and Abashiri

 How to Get There

-Monbetsu Airport, Memanbetsu Airport (for Abashiri) and Nakashibetsu Airport (for Rausu) all offer direct flights from Tokyo and Sapporo.
+Okhotsk Monbetsu Airport, Memanbetsu Airport (for Abashiri) and Nemuro Nakashibetsu Airport (for Rausu) all offer direct flights from Tokyo and Sapporo.

-A bus from Sapporo to Monbetsu or Abashiri takes about 6 hours, and 7.5 hours to Nakashibetsu.
+A bus from Sapporo to Monbetu takes about 4 hours, 6 hours to Abashiri, and 7.5 hours to Nakashibetsu.

 With or without ice?